realFranco/backend_assignment_sc/README.rst

  - Remember to quit the typing "q" or "Ctrl+C" when the test are finish.

  - The unit testings was not doing from all the project, some functions and endpoints was not tested using Jest.

+ - No orm or query builder was used, only raw queries on SQL to change data through the API.

  - Enjoy it!